 In Australia, there isn't an official au pair programme.
 It is even not clear if an au pair are to be seen as employees or not since it depends on the individual relationship according to the Fair Work Ombudsman in Australia.
 In any case, au pairs are entitled to the national minimum wage and National Employment Standards.

 The visa is valid for 12 months.
 Working Holiday Makers may not work for the same employer for more than six months.
 However, au pairs are allowed to stay with their host families for up to 12 months if given signed permission by an Immigration Secretary or by signing a Form 1445.

 As an au pair, your primary responsibility is to look after the host family's children.
 Alongside childcare, you may be asked to help out with household chores as part of your duties, but these should only be light household chores.
-Your main responsibility is to look after the children, not to clean the house.

 Clarify with your host family what your exact duties as an au pair will be, and ensure these are well defined in the au pair contract.

 Your host family will give you pocket money in exchange for your help.
 Au pairs are entitled to receive the national minimum wage, which amounts to $18.29 per hour (gross).
 The average cost of "room and board" (AUD $350) is to be deducted from the total.
 On that basis, we can recommend an amount of 200-250 AUD for 30 hours/week.